-The cut file for this project is completely ready to go!
-Simply click here and you will be taken to Cricut Design Space.
-I have the file sized as large as it can go with a width of 11.5 inches.
+The file is sized as large as it can go with a width of 11.5 inches.
 If this size works for you then you can click on Make It.
 If you need to adjust the sizing, click on customize.

 Place the iron-on shiny side down on the light-grip mat, and make sure you click on Mirror Image before you begin the cut.
-Follow the prompts in Cricut Design Space to cut the image out.

 I cut this out on a Cricut Maker but all Cricut machines cut iron-on vinyl so it will work with any machine.

 The BrightPad is super helpful during this step because it shines light through the lines so you can easily see the areas you need to weed.

 For this project, I am using the large EasyPress 2.
-The heating surface measures 12 x 10 inches and is great for larger sized projects like totes, pillowcases or napping blankets!
+The heating surface measures 12 x 10 inches and is great for larger sized projects like totes, pillowcases or blankets!

-Enter the type of iron-on you are using and the type of material, and the guide gives you all the information you need even if you should peel the backing while the material is still warm or if you should let it cool!
+Enter the type of iron-on you are using and the type of material, and the guide gives you all the information you need.
+It even lets you know if you should peel the backing while the material is still warm or if you should let it cool!

 My cut image is a bit bigger than the heated surface of the press so I did the cycle twice.
 Moving the EasyPress over to cover the second half after the first cycle was finished.